NoClassDefFoundError are common, well known

 In this case, there are two possible causes:

 The module doesn’t import the class’s package: For a module (or WAB) to consume another module’s exported class, the consuming module must import the exported package that contains the class.
 To do this, you add an

 Import-Packageheader in the consuming module’s

 bnd.bndfile.
-If the consuming module tries to access the class without importing it, a
+If the consuming module tries to access the class without importing the package, a

-In the consuming module, make sure you import the correct package.
-First check the package name.
-If the package import is correct but you still get the exception or error, the class might no longer exist in the package.
+Check the package name and make sure the consuming module imports the right package.
+If the import is correct but you still get the exception or error, the class might no longer exist in the package.

-The class no longer exists in the imported package: In OSGi runtime environments, modules can change and come and go.
+The class no longer exists in the imported package: Modules are changed frequently in OSGi runtime environments.
 If you reference another module’s class that its developer removed, a

 ClassNotFoundExceptionoccurs.
 Semantic Versioning guards against this scenario: removing a class from an exported package constitutes a new major version for that package.
 Neglecting to increment the package’s major version breaks dependent modules.